The School of Chi Energy

 There are many interpretations of the nature of the training that takes place here at the International School of Chi Energy Heals.
 Even across the student population, from the initiate through the fifth year seasoned upper classmen, what we are doing and how we describe it to others is a reflection of how we perceive this training ourselves.
 First and foremost, the exercises and techniques are exactly that: energy exercises.
 Although deliberate and focused mindfulness and intent is a critical aspect of the energy exercises, these are not the same as mindful meditations.
 The skills, however, are indeed transferable and as we progress, we see the importance of the very specific meditation baked in as an integral foundation of the curriculum.

 This is the launch pad for our engagement herein.
-The meditation aspect of the training is critical and often overlooked.
-It is a relaxation technique that on the surface is counterintuitive when compared to the expression of chi energy; the high level techniques of psi capabilities as glamorized in media are often attributed to physical exertion, not relaxation.
-What many people do not realize, and what is uncovered in the article “Meditation’s Calming Effects Pinpointed in the Brain” authored by Diana Kwon dovetails perfectly into the autosuggestion and biomechanical feedback architected by Sifu Jones regarding the development of high level energy abilities.
+The Chi Energy Meditation aspect of the bio-energy techniques and training is critical and often overlooked.
+It is a relaxation technique that on the surface is counter-intuitive when compared to the expression of chi energy; the high level techniques of psi capabilities as glamorized in media are often attributed to physical exertion, not relaxation.
+What many people do not realize, and what is uncovered in the article “Meditation’s Calming Effects Pinpointed in the Brain” authored by Diana Kwon dovetails perfectly into the autosuggestion and bio-mechanical feedback architected by Sifu Jones regarding the development of high level energy abilities.

 The crux of Kwon’s article is simple, but groundbreaking:

 Mark Krasnow, a biochemistry professor at Stanford University and his neuroscientist colleagues at the University of California discovered a group of neurons in the brain that regulate states of calm and arousal.